Pathfinder 2e - The Duskwalker Handbook

 Duskwalkers are humanoids allowed to reincarnate due to a deal between two powerful servants of the goddess of death who created a path to reincarnation for select individuals whose first life was cut short while in the service to the natural cycle of life and death.

-Much of the Duskwalker's themes involve combating undead foes, and they really shine in a campaign where undead enemies are prominents.
+Much of the Duskwalker's themes involve combating undead foes, and they really shine in a campaign where undead enemies are prominent.
 In other campaigns, many of the Duskwalker's Ancestry Feats will be nearly useless.

 Like many Versatile Heritages, the Duskwalker grants low-light vision, or Darkvision if your Ancestry already has low-light vision.
-This on its own is a great option, and even if you don't take any Heritage-specific Ancestry Feats it can still be an impactful Heritage option for Ancesntries which normally have poor vision options.
+This on its own is a great option, and even if you don't take any Heritage-specific Ancestry Feats it can still be an impactful Heritage option for Ancestries which normally have poor vision options.

-In addition, a duskwalker's body and spirit cannot become undead.
+In addition, a Duskwalker's body and spirit cannot become undead.
 This is unlikely to benefit a player directly since becoming undead requires that you be dead in most cases, but it's thematically interesting.

 - : Training in two good skills and Boneyard Lore.

 - : A Ghost Touch rune costs just 75gp, making it a trivial cost beyond low levels.
 Unless you're planning to max out on other property runes, this isn't worth the feat.

 - : If you don't already get Darkvision between your Ancestry and the Changeling Heritage traits, this is an absolute must.
 The ability to see in darkness is simply too good to pass up.